magicmq/pyspigot-documentation/tasks.md

 - `runTaskLaterAsync(function, delay, functionArgs)`: Run an asynchronous task at some point in the future after the specified delay.
 Takes the function to call when the task runs and the delay to wait (in ticks) before running the task.
 Also takes any number of arguments that should be passed to the function when the task runs.
 - `scheduleRepeatingTask(function, delay, interval, functionArgs)`: Run a synchronous repeating task that repeats every specified interval.
 Takes the function to call each time the task runs, the delay to wait (in ticks) before running the task, and the interval (in ticks) at which the task should be run.
 Also takes any number of arguments that should be passed to the function when the task runs.
 - `scheduleAsyncRepeatingTask(function, delay, interval, functionArgs)`: Run an asynchronous repeating task that repeats every specified interval.
 Takes the function to call each time the task runs, the delay to wait (in ticks) before running the task, and the interval (in ticks) at which the task should be run.
 Also takes any number of arguments that should be passed to the function when the task runs.
+- `runSyncCallbackTask(function, callback, functionArgs)`: Schedules an asynchronous task with a synchronous callback.
+Takes the function to call for the asynchronous portion, and another function to call for the synchronous portion.
+Also takes any number of arguments that should be passed to the function (asynchronous portion) when the task runs.
+- `runSyncCallbackTaskLater(function, callback, delay, functionArgs)`: Schedules an asynchronous task with a synchronous callback to run at some point in the future after the specified delay.
+Takes the function to call for the asynchronous portion, another function to call for the synchronous portion, and the delay to wait (in ticks) before running the task.
+Also takes any number of arguments that should be passed to the function (asynchronous portion) when the task runs.
 - `stopTask(id)`: Stop/Cancel a task.
 Takes the id of the task to stop.

+Any time a task is scheduled, a task id (`int`) is returned.
+This is used to cancel the task later if desired.

-?> In the above functions, `functionArgs` is an optional argument.
+In the above functions, `functionArgs` is an optional argument.
 If the function to call does not accept any arguments, you do not need to specify any.

-20 ticks of in-game time is one real-world second (assuming there is no server tick lag).
+?> 20 ticks of in-game time is one real-world second (assuming there is no server tick lag).
+Therefore, one tick is equal to 1/20 of a second.

 # Code Example